JoshuaMichaelHanson/static-interval-tree/readme.md

 Intervals are assumed to be over integers.
 Coordinates can be closed [start, end], or half-open [start, end).

-Query time with the index should be O(log n), rather than the O(n) required for a brute-force search.
+Query time with the index should be O(log n + k), (k being number of matches returned) rather than the O(n) required for a brute-force search.

 Work in progress.
 Might be useful for drawing genomic data.